ExCiteS/geokey-epicollect/README.md

 cm-epicollect
 =============

-Use EpiCollect with Community Maps Server.
+Use [EpiCollect](http://www.epicollect.net/)'s phone app as a mobile client to collect data and store it with Community Maps.